TheOdinProject/curriculum/intermediate_html_css/grid/introduction_to_grid.md

 For two-dimensional layouts, you learned a little bit about `flex-wrap`, which allows you to take your flex items and wrap them to the next line.
 This can be done with either a row that wraps to another row, or a column that wraps to another column.

-Remember how much fun you had solving the card layout in <a href="https://github.com/TheOdinProject/css-exercises/tree/main/foundations/flex/07-flex-layout-2"> this</a> exercise?
+Remember how much fun you had solving the card layout in [this](https://github.com/TheOdinProject/css-exercises/tree/main/foundations/flex/07-flex-layout-2) exercise?
 ![flex-exercise-desired-outcome.png](https://github.com/TheOdinProject/css-exercises/blob/main/foundations/flex/07-flex-layout-2/desired-outcome.png)

 We know that was a frustrating one, but it's part of the point.
 While Flexbox allows you to build a layout of rows and columns together, it isn’t always easy.